FLAT FEE TAX SERVICE - FLAT FEE TAX RELIEF

 Filing For Innocent Spouse - Injured Spouse

 It is a common practice for a married couple to file joint a tax return, primarily because filing jointly (together) provides certain tax benefits.
 However, by filing together, both individuals risk later being held legally responsible for the entire amount even if the couple goes through a divorce or if one spouse earned most of the income.

 If you are now divorced, the IRS does not care what your divorce decree states.
 The IRS is not going to be involved in anyone's marital problems.
 That is between you and your spouse.
 Now, for the "Good News."

 Fortunately, in some but not all cases, spouses can get a certain measure of tax debt help by applying for Innocent Spouse relief.
-There are specific deadlines for filing for Innocent Spouse relief, so if you filed a joint tax return with your former spouse, it is important to retain the services of an experienced tax professional who can help ensure that your application is completed and submitted on time.
+There are specific deadlines for filing for Innocent Spouse help, so if you filed a joint tax return with your former spouse, it is important to retain the services of an experienced tax professional who can help ensure that your application is completed and submitted on time.

 Basic Innocent Spouse Relief